USDA Results: Trade

 USDA continuously seeks opportunities for U.S. agricultural producers to expand overseas markets that contribute to a positive U.S. trade balance, create jobs, and boost economic growth.

 - USDA's Market Development Programs have provided funding to help approximately 70 U.S. agricultural producer associations, each representing hundreds or thousands of producers, expand commercial export markets for their goods.
-An independent study demonstrated that U.S. agricultural exports increased by $6.1 billion as a result of the increased joint investment in foreign market development by government and industry during the 2002-09 timeframe studied.
-Overall, U.S. agricultural exports increase $35 for every additional market development dollar expended by government and industry.
+For example:

 Removing Barriers to Trade

 - When shipments are held up at foreign ports, USDA negotiates the overseas process to get products moving again.
 In FY 2015 USDA successfully secured the release of 250 detained shipments worth $45 million.
-The shipments ranged from apples to Taiwan to horses to Mexico.
+The shipments ranged from wheat in Italy to kosher beef, poultry and lamb in Ukraine.